-Neighbourhood Learning in Deprived Communities
+Neighbourhood Learning in Deprived Communities and Neighbourhood Learning in Deprived Communities (1)

-This project will give volunteering opportunities to disabled people.
-The aim is to give training and mentoring to these people to enable then to gain confidence, learn new skills and have a better prospect of employment.
+This project gives volunteering opportunities to disabled people.
+The aim is to give provide training and mentoring to disabled people to enable then to gain confidence, learn new skills and have a better prospect of employment.